 Recycling is an opportunity to give new life to old materials.
 There are some innovative companies out there coming up with creative ways to repurpose plastic waste.
 Among other things, I’ve seen shoes, handbags, wallets, shopping bags, garden furniture, and playground equipment made from recycled plastic.

 The region where I live was an early adopter of the Blue Box program.
-In fact, our regional program has been in place for almost 40 years.
+In fact, our regional program has been in place for over 40 years.
 Our family has always been avid supporters of recycling.
 Every week, we carefully sort our blue box contents.
 It’s such a simple thing to do, that I often wonder why everyone doesn’t do it.

-You may think that recycling doesn’t have an impact but it does.
+You may think that recycling doesn’t have an impact, but it does.
 In fact, here in Waterloo Region, the success of our recycling and green bin programs allowed the Region to move to bi-weekly garbage pickup a few years ago.
 In addition, the diversion of waste has extended the life of our landfill by five to ten years.

 We have a long way to go